jonsimonsen/webaoa/README.md

 Any additional content (except possibly stuff that doesn't require more file reads) will not be added.
 If event handling was added, certain on-click events will cause a page to modify its content.

+# Feature suggestions
+There are certain features that have been considered but not implemented so far.
+For each, it is still uncertain if they will be implemented later.
+These are listed here:

+-Write a function that handles null returns from the file reading functions (DRY).
+-Handle ABSENT constraint using the tag- and class-approach.
+This would be especially useful for readPartial() to avoid having to reformat its arguments before passing them to testValidity().
+-Consider a global variable for error prefixes instead of defining an errPre variable in several functions.
+Not sure how to handle this elegantly.
+Perhaps some kind of inheritance for functions or maybe it is possible to use a prototype (haven't studied those yet).
+A potential issue is that there is no standard format for the error prefixes so far.
+-Find some fallback for browsers that can't handle global attributes in css.
+-It should be strongly considered to make a separate function for the browser compatibility test, since this would solve several issues.

 # pre-versions:
 -Note that the Author of commits is not always correct, since git wasn't correctly configured on the client at the start of the project.
 -Website files will be added, but no particular setup is currently planned.